0xfuturistic/solhooks/README.md

 - The `postHook` records the transaction details in the ledger contract after the transfer.

 ### Benefits of Chaining Operations with Solhooks
-- **Modularity**: Each operation remains a separate module, enhancing code readability and maintainability.
+- **Modularity**: Each operation remains a separate module, enhancing code readability, maintainability, and security.

 - **Reusability**: Common operations (like balance checks) can be reused across different functions or contracts.